-The particle deposition on indoor surfaces have lately received great attention due to increasing concern about the effects of particle exposure on human health.
-In this study, we developed an easy and low-cost method to measure the deposition amount of different-size particles, and we evaluated this method through the particle concentration measurement and theory calculation.
-A clean charge coupled device (CCD) chip was exposed to air and received the deposition of particles.
-After a sedimentation period, the images generated from the CCD were analyzed, and the amounts of each particle type (> 2 μm) were identified based on their different pixel sizes.
-We also measured the concentrations of particles with different sizes around the chip during the sedimentation and compared the relationship to the number of settled particles.
-The results show that this method can obtain the particle deposition amount during a period and that there is a positive correlation between the deposition amounts and the particle number concentrations.
+Particle deposition on indoor surfaces has lately received great attention due to increasing concern about the effects of particle exposure on human health.
+In this study, we developed an easy and low-cost method of measuring the deposition amounts of different-sized particles and evaluated it through particle concentration measurement and theory calculation.
+First, a clean charge-coupled device (CCD) chip was exposed to air in order to receive the deposition of airborne particles.
+After sedimentation, images generated by the CCD of the deposited particles were analyzed, and the quantity of particles in each size range (> 2 µm) was identified based on the unique pixel sizes.
+Using a particle counter and a dust monitor, we also measured the concentrations of airborne particles with different sizes near the chip during sedimentation and compared them with the numbers of settled particles.
+The results show that the particle deposition can be quantified with this method and that a positive correlation exists between the deposition amounts and the particle number concentrations.